 Marginal Income Tax Rates.
 Its highest tax rate is 5.9% and the lowest is 3.75%.

 Retirement Income Exemptions.
 There are no significant pension income exemptions.

 Social security exemption.
 Rhode island is one of the few states that taxes social security income.

 Sales Tax: State sales tax is 7.0%, above the national average.

-Property Taxes: Median property taxes paid are the 5th highest nationally.
+Property Taxes: Per capita property taxes paid are the 6th highest nationally at $2282.
 There is a tiny exemption or credit for seniors with very low income.

 Estate and/or Inheritance Taxes.
 Rhode Island has an estate tax of 16% on estates over 41.5 million.